 And a big thank you to Eberhard Eichner, who was our original Lead Designer/Builder.
 We couldn’t have gotten this program going without his creative force and infectious passion for, and innovation with, salvage materials.
 We appreciate his 4 years with us!

 See our products

 Where to buy locally

 Experience the quality and unique character of Revision Division home furnishings in person.
 Visit our Bellingham showroom at The RE Store, 2309 Meridian St. New materials added to the show room each day!
-Visit us on Instagram to see our current inventory.
+You can also see our listings on our online store or on Instagram.